Extra equation of gravity induced by spontaneous local Lorentz symmetry breakdown: Broken Lorentz symmetry and Goldstone bosons

 Spontaneous Lorentz violation occurs when the massive SU(2) gauge field $\bm{Y}_\mu$ couples to fermions.
 We consider the Lagrangian ${\cal L}={\cal L}_Y+{\cal L}_F$ where

 $\bm{Y}_{\mu\nu}:=\partial_\mu\bm{Y}_\nu-\partial_\nu\bm{Y}_\mu$, and ${\cal L}_F$ is the Lagrangian of fermions, which will be specified in Sec.\ref{RQP}.
 The mass term is supposed to be originated from the Higgs mechanism, though the Lagrangian of the Higgs doublet is not explicitly written.
-In the Minkowski spacetime, the equation of motion for $\bm{Y}_\mu$ is obtained as
+In the Minkowski spacetime, the equation of motion for $\bm{Y}_\mu$ is given by

-where the contributions from non-abelian terms, which are not essential in the following argument, are neglected for simplicity.
-Then, the equation for the vacuum expectation values:
+where the contributions from non-Abelian terms, which are not essential in the following argument, are neglected for simplicity.
+Then, the equation for the vacuum expectation value,